 All organisations have a duty of care to ensure that no harm comes to the people who come into contact with their work.
-The South2South Network provides a range of protection and safeguarding consultancy, training, and capacity-building services to support organisations worldwide to identify the risks that programmes and operations are exposed to.
+The South2South Network provides a range of protection, safeguarding and PSEA (Prevention of Sexual Exploitation and Abuse) consultancy, training, and capacity-building services to support organisations worldwide to identify the risks that programmes and operations are exposed to.
 Services we offer include:

 Organisational safeguarding audit